Adaptive Variation-Resilient Random Number Generator for Embedded Encryption: Adaptive TRNG with a True-Random Entropy Source

-The LPF is typically implemented using a resistor (R) and a capacitor (C) in a simple RC LPF configuration, as shown in Fig. \ref{Fig 2} (d).
+The LPF that generates this adaptive $V_{REF}$ can be implemented using a resistor (R) and a capacitor (C) in a simple RC LPF configuration, as shown in Fig. \ref{Fig 2} (d).
 The time constant $\tau_{LPF}$ of the RC circuit determines how quickly the reference voltage adapts to changes in $V_{stochastic}$, and is expressed as follows:

 where $R$ and $C$ are the resistance and capacitance of the resistor and capacitor in the RC circuit respectively.
 The cutoff frequency $f_{LPF}$ of the LPF is given by: